drminor/propbag/README.md

 For some notes on performance and other considerations, please see the section at the end: "Some notes on performance and other considerations."

 I then began to envision how this class may be used to create MVVM-based applications in general.
+And what follows is some of my initial thoughts.

 A Top-Level VM serves one or more Views.

 Those views need one or more

 	.
 Objects accessed via properties

 	.
 List of Objects accessed via an observable collection or a CollectionView

 	Note: These objects will often be user defined types (UDTs).

 The Top-Level VM can be composed (i.e., contain) a list of View to ViewModel adapters, or in other words a (mini) ViewModel.